-Sonia also mentioned when defending Billy that he had chosen that dress for her.
-Indeed he chose all her dresses.
-(As any self respecting metrosexual would!)
+Sonia also mentioned when defending Billy that he had chosen the dress she wore to the Whitehouse for her.
+Indeed, he chose all her dresses.

 Does it matter if our 20th Prime Minister was gay?
 Is it any of our business?
 I think it does matter, and it is most certainly our business.

-William McMahon was in government from 1949.
-He held senior positions in that government from the early 50’s and ended up at its head.
+Sir William McMahon was in government from 1949.
+He held senior positions in that government from the early 50s and ended up at its head.
 That government, like its predecessors, denied Aboriginals basic human rights for most of its time in power.

 Conscientious objectors languished in Australian prisons as McMahon swanned up the White House stairs with Sonia in her split dress.
 Homosexuals were subject to not only discrimination and prejudice but also criminal sanction and prison for private consensual adult sexual activity.

 The Federal parliament actually did what it could about this situation while McMahon remained a member.

 In 1973 McMahon’s predecessor John Gorton and the Whitlam Minister, Moss Cass, co-sponsored legislation decriminalising adult homosexual activity.